 4. Addition of a new column to report dividend income as well as long-term capital gains exempt under Section 10(34) and Section 10(38) respectively.

-Since ITR 1 is an annexure less form, you are not required to attach any documents with your Income Tax Returns.
+Since ITR 1 is an annexure less form, you are not required to attach any document with your Income Tax Return.